FLAT

 Testing API Requests

-You have defined your API in swagger.yaml, provided a detailed schema and wrote flows for API paths.
+You have defined your API in swagger.yaml, provided a detailed and wrote for API paths.
 How can we test the flows?

 Let's say you have invented an incredibly useful API route that can tell whether a given number is odd.